 - A strong urge to use

-- Using it even at the expense of failed obligations, social or personal problems or psychological/physical health issues
+- A risk of failed obligations, social problems, or mental/physical health issues arrives

 - Using during hazardous situations, such as driving